dorjeduck/minbpe.mojo/README.md

 ### Remarks

 - We achieved a significant performance boost by utilizing [Maxim Zaks'](https://github.com/mzaks) exceptional Mojo library, [CompactDict](https://github.com/mzaks/compact-dict), which provides blazing fast dictionary implementations.
 We've incorporated a slightly modified version of this library in the `mojobe.utils` folder (`generic_dict` and `string_dict`); all credits go to him.
 - [Gregor Purdy](https://github.com/gnp) has implemented an impressive [Rust port](https://github.com/gnp/minbpe-rs) of `minbpe`.
-In our initial tests, Gregor's port slightly similar to our current Mojo port..
+In our initial tests, Gregor's port performs similar to our current Mojo port..

 ## License